Bessie Griffin: Recording career

 Griffin's voice was described by Leonard Feather of the Los Angeles Times as similar to both Bessie Smith and her mentor Jackson, but with "a broad and genuine range without falsettos, excellent enunciation and a deep spirituality which can hardly fail to excite with its honesty and power".
 After touring with Bronze, she recorded an album on the Decca label with an orchestra: "It Takes a Lot of Love" and made "Portraits in Bronze" on Liberty.
 She joined the night club circuit in the 1960s singing and recording gospel albums and appeared on television, but never realized large earnings.
 Among her appearances were a performance at Disneyland, on the Pat Boone show, several appearances on The Ed Sullivan Show, and in a Dinah Shore special with Frank Sinatra, Gerry Mulligan's Jazz Quartet, and folksingers, Bud & Travis.

 Griffin recorded a solo album for Savoy, an album with the Gospel Pearls entitled "Gospel Soul" on Sunset and released a live recording of a concert on the Nashboro.
 She struggled with health problems, in 1970 had a heart attack, and had a long battle with peritonitis, which required several hospitalizations that interrupted her career.
 In 1974 she appeared in Together Brothers, as the character "Reverend Brown".
 The 20th Century Fox thriller, shot in Galveston, Texas, was scored by Barry White.
 The following year, she was recorded by Anthony Heilbut in her home, singing a variation of "The Lord Will Make A Way", which was later released on an album with other artists called All Of My Appointed Time.
 Recordings from the Southern Revivalists Of New Orleans were re-released in 1984 by Krazy Kat Records and she continued to tour at festivals and churches, as her health permitted.

 Death and legacy

 Griffin died from breast cancer at the Brockton Memorial Center, Culver City, California on April 10, 1989.
-She was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.
+She was interred in the Inglewood Park Cemetery in Inglewood, California.
 Her most known recordings included Come Ye Disconsolate, It's Real, Soon-ah Will Be Done With the Trouble of the World and The Days Are Passed and Gone.
 The recording she made with Heilbut was sampled in the 1996 dance track "I Know The Lord" by the band The Tabernacle.
 The same sample was also used in 1999 for the Shaboom track "Bessie".